 - What do I fear?

-Journal all your answers and if necessary, chat with a friend, coach or counselor in order to get a proper perspective.
+Journal all your answers and if necessary, chat with a friend, coach, or counselor so that you may get a proper perspective.

 - What would you do/do more of/do better if you had more confidence?
 Simply setting goals or repeating affirmations won’t help, although this is part of it.
 Change has to come from within, from a changed mindset.